Explanation of Names

 and >160 spp. in 2 genera worldwide (all but 2 spp. are in the genus Leptoconops

 Ocelli absent.
 Radial branches prominent.
 M usually with two branches.
 Similar to midges (Chironomidae) but stouter, with shorter legs, broader wings and well-developed proboscis.
 Wings usually held flat over back at rest (except some Stilobezzia).
 Flagellum typically 13-segmented with last several segments often moderately elongated (vs. only last segment moderately to extremely elongated in Chironomidae).

 Larvae can be distinguished from most Chironomidae by presence of strong tubercles on body (Forcipomyiinae) or absence of thoracic prolegs (other subfamilies).

-worldwide and throughout NA(2)
+Worldwide and throughout NA(2)

-adults most prevalent in June and July
+Adults most prevalent in Jun-Jul

 Adult females suck blood from other insects, reptiles, and mammals (including humans), but also feed on flower nectar or other sugar source.
 Females of some species have atrophied mouthparts, and probably don't suck blood.
 All males feed only on sugars.

 Many species, mostly in Culicoides, bite humans and can be very annoying.
 A few are ectoparasites of other insects.
-Some species transmit diseases.
+Some transmit diseases.